The importance of social media for government

-Hence, social media shouldn’t be ignored.
-Without the audiences trust your message will never be heard.
+Social media shouldn’t be ignored, especially as a tool to build trust.
+Without the audience’s trust, your message will never be heard.

 The need for a cultural shift

-In the private sector, many large businesses and the biggest brands use social media as an effective way to solve problems in real-time, monitor sentiment, manage brand reputation and increase loyalty.
+In the private sector, many large businesses and big brands use social media as an effective way to solve problems in real-time, monitor sentiment, manage brand reputation and increase loyalty.

 According to SocialBakers.com, Starbucks ranks #4 in the Top 100 Twitter Brands.
 Most of Starbucks tweets were replies to individual tweets effectively highlighting that continual engagement with customers will lead people to be brand loyal.